Media-Bias-Analysis-Group/frontend-challenge/README.md

 Using the provided screens as a reference, you’ll need to build a set of components to render the app.
 You’ll also need to request a JSON feed, filter that data, and use the relevant fields.

 We have provided mock movie data as a JSON file.
-While requesting JSON feed, we also ask you to use Redux for storing incoming data.
-So this stored data will be used when you build the app and the components.
+While requesting JSON feed, we also ask you to store incoming data, which will be used when you build the app and the components.

 Use the returned data to display a page of results that matches the given design.